 RICH History of SRJC’s Study Abroad Program

-Since the inception of SRJC’s Study Abroad program in 1987, more than 1,500 SRJC students and counting have participated.
-Our program has included semester-length destinations to London, Paris, Florence, Madrid, Salamanca, and Barcelona, and currently it more or less alternates between London, Paris and Barcelona in the fall, and offers Florence each spring.
+Since the inception of SRJC’s Study Abroad program in 1987, more than 1,500 students and counting have participated.
+Our program has included semester-length destinations to London, Paris, Florence, and Spain, and currently it alternates between London and Barcelona in the fall, and offers Florence each spring.

-SRJC has also provided 5- to 6-week summer programs to such destinations as Rome, Salamanca, Mexico, China, Oxford and Costa Rica, and we are currently offering Cape Town, South Africa as well as Sicily/Amalfi Coast, Italy for Summer 2017.
+SRJC has also provided 5-6 week summer programs to such destinations as Rome, Salamanca, Mexico, China, Oxford, Costa Rica, and southern Italy, and we are currently offering Ireland for Summer 2020.

 The students who participate in our Study Abroad program return not only with the knowledge, skills and cultural experiences that they acquired while abroad, but many describe their experiences as literally life-changing.
 Here’s what some recent participants had to say: